Skip to content

 See Defining Client Log Policy for more information.

-To view the log in the cockpit, select Logs > Log and Trace, then select your log from the list.
+To view the logs in the SAP mobile service cockpit, go to Log Files tab of the feature, then select the log from the list.
 You may have to adjust the time range filter to see your log.